Blood-soaked demon slayer vs. giant teddy bears. Not pictured: The pink unicorns and rainbows.

 - The Secret Cow Level in Diablo II is a secret level with specific requirements to reach it, that clashes a bit with the moody setting of the game.
 While still dark and realistic looking (by graphical standards of the time), it consists of grasslands containing a massive army of bulls who speak by saying the word "moo" over and over again.

-- And then topped in Diablo III with Whimsyshire.
+- Blizzard topped themselves in Diablo III with Whimsyshire.
 After going through the steps to unlock it, the player is teleported to a mystical land of dancing flowers, smiling clouds, and lots of rainbows.
 Also doubles as a Take That, Audience! after all the complaints that the early screen shots weren't dark enough.

 - The secret "Out Of This Dimension" level in Star Fox.
 The enemies are origami paper airplanes, the background is constantly distorting planets with faces, and the boss is a slot machine.
 Unfortunately, coming here prevents you from progressing through the remainder of the game, as once you defeat the boss you are left with an endless "THE END" screen.